Innergex Renewable Energy (TSE:INE) Stock Price Up 54.8% – What’s Next?

-INE has been the subject of a number of research reports.
-National Bankshares reduced their target price on shares of Innergex Renewable Energy from C$17.00 to C$16.00 and set an “outperform” rating for the company in a report on Tuesday, February 11th.
-Cormark decreased their target price on Innergex Renewable Energy from C$10.00 to C$9.50 in a report on Thursday, January 30th.
-Scotiabank lowered their target price on Innergex Renewable Energy from C$11.50 to C$10.50 in a research report on Thursday, January 30th.
-TD Securities upped their price target on Innergex Renewable Energy from C$8.00 to C$9.00 and gave the stock a “hold” rating in a research report on Friday.
-Finally, CIBC lowered their price objective on Innergex Renewable Energy from C$11.50 to C$11.00 in a research report on Thursday, November 7th.
-Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Innergex Renewable Energy presently has an average rating of “Hold” and a consensus price target of C$11.63.
+Several research firms recently commented on INE.
+CIBC decreased their price objective on shares of Innergex Renewable Energy from C$11.50 to C$11.00 in a research report on Thursday, November 7th.
+National Bankshares lowered their price target on shares of Innergex Renewable Energy from C$17.00 to C$16.00 and set an “outperform” rating on the stock in a research report on Tuesday, February 11th.
+Cormark dropped their price objective on shares of Innergex Renewable Energy from C$10.00 to C$9.50 in a research note on Thursday, January 30th.
+TD Securities upped their target price on Innergex Renewable Energy from C$8.00 to C$9.00 and gave the company a “hold” rating in a research note on Friday, February 21st.
+Finally, Scotiabank dropped their price target on Innergex Renewable Energy from C$11.50 to C$10.50 in a research report on Thursday, January 30th.
+Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, Innergex Renewable Energy currently has a consensus rating of “Hold” and an average target price of C$11.63.

 Innergex Renewable Energy Price Performance